 For many of us in the United States, owning a car is a necessity.
 We need a car to get to work.
 And we need to work so we can make mortgage payments, save for retirement, and pay for all those other expenses in between.

 But those wheels come at a cost.
 And the real cost of owning a car is a lot higher than you think.
+Use our car affordability calculator to find out what you can afford.

 According to the U.S. Bureau of Labor Statistics, transportation costs were the second largest household expense in America in 2008 after housing.
 Those costs comprised 17% of annual household income.
 In comparison, we spent 5.9% of our annual income on healthcare and 12.8% on food.